 2. Where an application has been denied, no new application for the same purpose shall be filed within one year of the date of the previous denial unless the city council for good cause shall grant permission to do so.

-Finding: At the time of preparation of this report no decision has been made on the submitted application.
-NUAMC has only made a recommendation to the Newberg City Council and Yamhill County Board of Commissioners.
+At the time of preparation of this report no decision has been made on the submitted application.